benjaminleroy/ggDiagnose/README.md

 # Future of the Package

 This package was envisioned as a package that would naturally grow to meet the needs of the users.
-As such, please (1) feel free to create an issue to request `ggDiagnose`/`ggVis` functionality for `R` objects and (2) develop these missing modules and submit a merge request to improve the package.
+As such, please (1) feel free to create an issue to request `ggDiagnose` functionality for `R` objects and (2) develop these missing modules and submit a merge request to improve the package.

 # Examples